Futtawuh/EnderCNC/Ender3CNC/Manual.md

 ### What is this part?
 * This is the "X Endstop Buffer".
 It attaches to the X motor plate on the X endstop side to a heatinset.
 * This "buffer" is needed if you are homing with the vacuum attachment or "splashguards" on to not collide in the Y extrusion.
 * You will not need this attached if you are not using the vacuum attachment.
+* M3x8/10 screw

 ![image](https://github.com/user-attachments/assets/dae67f85-132f-4a61-aa68-f116240c1711)
 ![image](https://github.com/user-attachments/assets/32621413-e2cf-435e-a9be-b557d48f16bb)